blakeblackshear/frigate/docs/docs/guides/ha_network_storage.md

 ### Prerequisites

 - HA Core 2023.6 or newer is installed
-- Running HA OS 10.2 or newer OR Running Supervised with latest os-agent installed (this is required for superivsed install)
+- Running HA OS 10.2 or newer OR Running Supervised with latest os-agent installed (this is required for supervised install)

 ### Initial Setup